 Amazon is a big eCommerce machine.
 Starting selling at a marketplace you both get an advantage of bigger product exposure within a rich customer base, as well as a headache to compete with a number of other retailers.

 Good news.
-If you’re creating new ASINs — this means there are no such types of products on a market yet.
+If you’re creating new ASINs — this means there are no such types of products on the market yet.
 Consequently, no direct competition.

 Do You Have To Create Separate ASINs For The Product Variations?
 (Color, Size, Models, etc.)